 Norwich City 0 – 2 Sevilla FC

 A valiant effort from the Canaries was left unrewarded as they held Sevilla to a goalless first 45 minutes before finally succumbing to the hosts in the second-half to end the game on the wrong end of a 2-0 scoreline.

-Bolton Wanderers 0 – 0 CD Trio Pichon
+Bolton Wanderers 0 – 0 CD Tiro Pichon

 Blistering heat in Malaga disrupted the tempo of both teams, meaning a 0-0 stalemate seemed almost inevitable as neither side were able to break down two solid defences in a competitive encounter.